Photography composition is not something that depends on your camera or lens. It doesn’t matter how much you spend on your gear.

 What are the rules of composition in photography?

-Learning how to compose will make your shots much more appealing and it will train your eye on how to choose the best angle when you are in front of a beautiful landscape.
-Mastering the basic rules of compositions means having more control on your photographs.
-With time you’ll be able to see a photo and recognize what technique has been used and your whole experience will be much more enjoyable.
+Learning how to compose will make your shots much more appealing, and it will train your eye on how to choose the best angle when you are shooting.
+Mastering the basic rules of compositions means having more control over your photographs.
+With time you’ll also be able to see a photo and recognize what technique has been used and your whole experience will be much more enjoyable.